dsi-icl/acacia/README.md

 - itmat-ui-react
 - itmat-utils

+## Credits

+Big shout out goes to all the members of the Data Science Institute team at Imperial College London with special thanks to [@sou-chon](https://github.com/sou-chon) for laying the ground work this portal it built on.

 ## Contributing
 Pull requests are welcome!
 See the [list of open issues](https://github.com/ideafast/ideafast-portal/issues) to get an idea of what you could work on.